About Jack Wills

 - Do you make your products in Britain?

 We design our clothes in the United Kingdom but we source them from all over the world.
-'Made in Britain' is something we're passionate about and it's our ambition to open our own factory.
-Until then, we support British manufacturing as much as we can and are actively driving its resurgence.
+'Made in Britain' is something we're passionate about.
+We support British manufacturing as much as we can and are actively driving its resurgence.

 In Somerset, we have launched an apprenticeship with Fox Brothers, to ensure that traditional weaving skills and techniques are preserved.
 And in Wiltshire, we've sponsored our own flock of sheep with the aim of owning the entire process of production from the shearing of the sheep, to the spinning and weaving of the wool, through to the manufacture of the final products.